Tidal Stream Resource Potential

 - Tidal stream mean power density depends on the mean current.
 Within the MarineCadastre.gov National Viewer and Data Registry, there are two data sets concerning tidal stream resource potential: mean current and mean power density.
 The mean current data set represents the average speed for the year of the depth-averaged current at that location.
 To create the mean current data set, experts used a numerical model to simulate the tidal flows along the coast of the United States.
 After validating this model, experts converted the mean current data into mean power density.
 The mean power density data set depicts the amount of tidal stream power per cross-section perpendicular to the flow direction at that point.
 Depending on site conditions and environmental constraints, the power harvested could be more or less.
 This study is based only on the existing tidal currents under undisturbed flow conditions.

 Quick Caveats.
 It should be noted that tidal currents and associated power per unit area can have significant spatial variability.
 Therefore, currents at one location are generally a poor indicator of conditions at another location, even nearby.
 As with any resource potential data set, the actual power density harvested at any location will depend on the technology.
-Planners should keep in mind that these are modeled outputs and therefore should be confirmed before finalizing site location.
+To standardize the types of resource assessments, the International Electrotechnical Commission (IEC) has defined a conceptual framework for assessing tidal stream resource potential.
+Planners should keep in mind that numerical model results should be confirmed before finalizing site location.
 For more information, please consult the report.

-Dr. Kevin Haas, Georgia Institute of Technology, School of Civil and Environmental Engineering
+Kevin Haas, PhD, Georgia Institute of Technology, School of Civil and Environmental Engineering

-Dr. Zafer Defne, U.S. Geological Survey, Coastal and Marine Geology Program
+Zafer Defne, PhD, U.S. Geological Survey, Coastal and Marine Geology Program

 For questions, please contact firstname.lastname@example.org.